-Leatherwood, a Republican, was the representative for Utah's 2nd congressional district from 1927 to 1931.
+Leatherwood was the representative for Utah’s 2nd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Dec 1929, Leatherwood missed 136 of 742 roll call votes, which is 18.3%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Dec 1929.
 The chart below reports missed votes over time.